Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/Save-AzureRmVMImage.md

 ```

 ### -Path
-Specifies the path of the VHD.
+The file path in which the template of the captured image is stored.

 ```yaml
 Type: String